 In likeness with the country, the literature of Brazil was developed through the teachings brought from the old world in the fourteenth century by Portuguese explorers and settlers.

 It was initially a remnant of the scripts of Portuguese writers landed on the new continent.
-However, in the nineteenth century it became the expression of a new generation of authors, trying to build the basis of a cultural identity that was truly Brazilian.
+However, in the nineteenth century it became the expression of a new generation of authors, trying to build the basis of a cultural identity and a literary science that was truly Brazilian.

 A literary history born from the colonization of Brazil